A Tubelab SE in a clear Lexan case

 The SPP boards are in house.
 This one has been kicking out the tunes for a few weeks now.

 It has also been the subject of some extensive experimentation.
-In fact I decided to build another one, and then three more were assembled so that I could shoot all of the pictures for the manual.
+In fact I decided to build another one,

 All of the pictures have been taken for the manual and I am currently putting it all together on my laptop while travelling.
 I have discovered a few photos than must be redone once I return home.
 We have ordered the parts for a small parts kit which will consist of everything needed to populate the PC board.
 Both should be ready within two weeks of my return to Florida.